Scalloped Tongue: Causes and Treatment

 In addition to the above treatments, there are steps you can take at home to reduce bad habits in your mouth.
 Drink plenty of water to not only keep yourself hydrated, but to displace bacteria in the mouth and encourage saliva production for better oral health.
 In addition, eat a healthy, balanced diet to ensure you are getting the vitamins and minerals you need to keep your mouth healthy.
 You should also avoid harmful habits, like smoking.
 Finally, it is important to manage your anxiety and stress through yoga, medication, and exercise to prevent bad habits like teeth grinding and jaw clenching.

-If you think you need bite correction or a mouth guard due to a scalloped tongue, call our office and book an appointment (925) 705-7093, or request and appointment online.
+If you think you need bite correction or a mouth guard due to a scalloped tongue, call our Walnut Creek, CA office to book an appointment (925) 705-7093, or request an appointment online.

 Tags: oral health night guard teeth grinding TMJ dental health anxiety smoking healthydiet